What Exactly is an “Exempt Employee”?

 Unless her employer can prove that she was properly classified as exempt under one of the four exemptions, she will win, and the company will be ordered to pay her the unpaid overtime, interest at 10% per year, various statutory penalties and her attorneys’ fees and costs.
 If the former salesperson is correct about the misclassification, her lawyers have just laid the groundwork for a six or even a seven-figure recovery.

-Getting it Right and Keeping it Right
+The Takeaway: Getting it Right and Keeping it Right

 This example is fairly typical of misclassification cases filed in California.
 Few of these kinds of misclassification cases reach a jury because of the nature of the risks that employers’ face.
 Most are resolved through a confidential settlement.

 The California Courts have instructed us that an employer must evaluate the specific work an employee is to perform to determine whether to classify them as exempt or non-exempt.
 Properly classifying workers as exempt or non-exempt to overtime pay is not always an easy task.
 The tests are complex and the case law is filled with decisions that define who is and who is not exempt.
 In addition, an employee’s classification can change over time.
 Periodic re-evaluations of employees’ exemption status can help.
 Building the exemption evaluation into annual reviews is one way to ensure a company decision remains the right one over time.